evmts/tevm-monorepo/docs/src/content/docs/getting-started/getting-started.md

 ## Create MemoryClient

 A memory client is a [Viem client](https://viem.sh/docs/clients/intro.html) that uses an in-memory [transport](https://viem.sh/docs/clients/intro#transports).
-This means instead of sending requests to an RPC provider like [Alchemy](https://www.alchemy.com/) this client processes requests with tevm in a local EVM instance running in JavaScript.
+Instead of sending requests to an RPC provider like [Alchemy](https://www.alchemy.com/) this client processes requests with tevm in a local EVM instance running in JavaScript.

 Memory client has similar features to [`anvil`](https://book.getfoundry.sh/anvil/):